rishikeshrmadan/vrep_eysip_reports/daily_research/Proposed_Graph_Format.rst

 * A node object will have:
 	1. Its x,y position
-	2. A pointer list tahi stores references to all lines that connect to the node
+	2. A pointer list tahi stores references to all lines that connect to the node and the Pick/Place_Spot connected to that node.

 * A Straight line object will have:
 	1. its start and end (x,y) position
-	2. pointers pointing to the nodes it connects
+	2. pointers pointing to the nodes it connects and also points the Weight of the Line.
+.. note:: Weight is a number, measured in dependance with the distance, Path above the ground or below.

 * A Jagged line object will have:
 	1. its start and end (x,y) position
-	2. pointers pointing to the nodes it connects
+	2. pointers pointing to the nodes it connects and also points the Weight of the Line.
 	3. A Flag indicationg its a jagged line

 * An Inverse Line object will have:
 	1. its start and end (x,y) position
-	2. pointers pointing to the nodes it connects
+	2. pointers pointing to the nodes it connects and also points the Weight of the Line.
 	3. A Flag indicationg its an inverse line

 * A Curved Line object will have:
 	1. its start and end (x,y) position
-	2. pointers pointing to the nodes it connects
+	2. pointers pointing to the nodes it connects and also points the Weight of the Line.
 	3. A Flag indicationg its a curved line
 	4. a string that will show the svg repesentation of the curved line